iitis/IntU.jl/docs/src/index.md

 ## Getting Started

-INTU.jl is designed to make "back-of-the-envelope" calculations in Random Matrix Theory and Quantum Information exact and automated.
+IntU.jl is designed to make "back-of-the-envelope" calculations in Random Matrix Theory and Quantum Information exact and automated.

 ### Installation